-Dr. Susan Moeller is the director of the International Center for Media and the Public Agenda (ICMPA), an academic center that forms a bridge between the College of Journalism and the School of Public Policy at the University of Maryland, College Park.
-She is Professor of Media and International Affairs in the Philip Merrill College of Journalism at the University of Maryland and an affiliated faculty member at the School of Public Policy.
+Susan Moeller is the director of the International Center for Media and the Public Agenda (ICMPA), an academic center that forms a bridge between Merrill College and the University of Maryland School of Public Policy.
+She is professor of media and international affairs at Merrill College and an affiliated faculty member at the School of Public Policy.

 In 2008, Moeller was the recipient of two major awards: a Carnegie Scholar Award from the Carnegie Corporation of New York, a $100,000 grant for research and writing on how media report on the intersection of Islam and terrorism; and the State of Maryland Board of Regents Teaching Award, which recognized Moeller both for her work in the university classroom and for her work in helping to found a new global education program, the Salzburg Academy on Media and Global Change, where she is the co-director and lead faculty member.

-Moeller received her PhD from Harvard in the History of American Studies, her AM in History, also from Harvard, and her BA from Yale University, where she was selected as a Scholar of the House in the field of “Politics and Arts.”
+Moeller received her Ph.D. from Harvard in the History of American Civilization, her A.M. in History, also from Harvard, and her B.A. from Yale University, where she was selected as a Scholar of the House in the field of “Politics and Arts.”

 Expertise in U.S. and global media and public policy, especially in regards to violence, conflict, war and disasters; terrorism and WMD; human rights; photojournalism; trauma, ethics.